-Learn how to remove the WordFly SPF record in your DNS.
+Learn how to remove the WordFly SPF (SenderID) record in your DNS.

 Topics covered in this article:

-SPF is still recommended for sending but ISP's only want to see *the sender* publishing SPF.
-In our case that *sender* is WordFly.
-WordFly has published an SPF on our sending domain.
-You'll see this domain in your email headers.
+SPF is still recommended for sending but ISPs only want to see the sender publishing SPF.
+In our case that sender is WordFly.
+WordFly has published an SPF on our sending domain which you can see in your email headers.

 Follow these steps to remove the WordFly SPF record in your DNS: